aman400/CircularProgress/README.md

         <item>#328300</item>
       </array>

-   `app:foregroundStroke` : It is the width of the forground progress circle which will animate.
+   `app:foregroundStroke` : It is the width of the foreground progress circle which will animate.
 And it is defined in dps.

    `app:max` : It is the maximum progress of circular progress bar.
 You need to pass a float value and it should be greater than the min value.